nanvel/blog/2023/01/domain-driven-design.md

 - Separate ways

 Relying exclusively on the language's standard library's primitive data types - such as strings, integers, or dictionaries - to represent concepts of the business domain is known as the primitive obsession code smell.

+### Boundaries

+When designing bounded contexts, start with wider boundaries.
+If required, decompose the wide boundaries into smaller ones as you gain domain knowledge.

+All microservices are bounded contexts, but not all bounded contexts are necessarily microservices.

 ## Model